 - Schedule accuracy.
 As onsite conditions shift, so does the accuracy of the original project timeline - and slippage can quickly spiral into snowballing costs.
 Consistent assessment and realignment of the project schedule is critical to controlling costs in large-scale construction.

 - Labor productivity.
 The productivity of labor can be affected by work conditions (site accessibility, job size and complexity, availability of equipment, and work stoppages) as well as actual characteristics of the labor force itself (skill level, experience, and motivation of the workforce).
 A study by Carnegie Mellon University indicates that labor productivity can be assessed similarly to employee evaluations, in order to inform effective cost control techniques for project construction.

 - Material usage and waste management.
 Failure to adhere to an effective waste management plan can result in increased overhead costs - as can inefficient use of materials.
 Accurate tracking of materials usage can help reduce overall waste, inform approaches for onsite reuse of materials, while benefiting sustainability measures and reducing project cost.

 - Machine evaluation and equipment usage.
 Evaluation of equipment performance is a vital KPI for construction cost control.
 Objectively demonstrating the ability of equipment to meet project specifications and quality standards allows users to optimize onsite application of resources.

 - Project safety and risk management.
 An excellent safety record is vital to project success - and a failure to safely conduct onsite activities can result in incidents that waste valuable time and resources.
-Effective safety initiatives should include frequent and proactive assessment of onsite risk (as well as ongoing alignment with the project recovery plan), in order to eliminate risk and safety issues which expose stakeholders to cost overruns.
+Effective safety initiatives should include safety meetings and frequent and proactive assessment of onsite risk (as well as ongoing alignment with the project recovery plan), in order to eliminate risk and safety issues which expose stakeholders to cost overruns.